The Polyclinic: History

 The Polyclinic was established in 1917 by six physicians: Dr. H.J.
 Davidson, Surgeon; Dr. C.F.
 Davidson, General Practitioner; Dr. Earl Ristine, Urologist; Dr. Kenneth Holt General Practitioner; Dr. C.L.
 Templeton, OB/Gyn.

 When its doors opened at the American Bank Building, located on 2nd Avenue in downtown Seattle, The Polyclinic offered primary and specialty care, supported by its own lab, x-ray, and surgery space.

 After some expanding and an increase in offered care, The Polyclinic and its 11 physicians moved in October 1965 to one of its current locations on First Hill, Seattle at Broadway.

 In 1965 The Polyclinic opened the Downtown location, featuring Family Medicine, Dermatology, Allergy / Asthma / Clinical Immunology, and Rheumatology.

 Seattle Primary Physicians joined The Polyclinic in 2007, a change that incorporated six new locations into The Polyclinic.
 At this time, 21 new family practice doctors joined the organization.
 Around the same time The Polyclinic Northgate location opened, featuring Cardiology, Dermatology, Family Medicine, Gastroenterology, General Surgery, Internal Medicine, Nephrology, (Ear, Nose, and Throat), Plastic Surgery, Pulmonary Disease, Urology, and Cosmetic Surgery.

 In 2009, The Polyclinic partnered with Swedish Medical Center to implement electronic health records.

 In 2012, The Polyclinic Madison Center opened.
 This location became the main hub for primary and specialty care at The Polyclinic, visible from Interstate 5.
 At this time, the Broadway building became a satellite location to the Madison Center.

 Leadership

 The Polyclinic is led by CEO and executive director Lloyd David who has been with the organization since 1994.
 David is one of the founders and former board members of the Washington Health Alliance.
-Rex F. Ochi, MD, is president of the Board of Directors and is a graduate of the University of Washington.
+Rex F. Ochi is president of the Board of Directors.